Course Handout - An Introduction to Data Modelling for Semantic Network Designers

 memory" [glossary], thus: "There are three

-representation.
-One is that there are two long-term repositories of knowledge:
+One is that there are two long-term repositories of knowledge: a declarative

-a declarative memory and a procedural memory.
-The second is that the chunk
+memory and a procedural memory.
+The second is that the chunk is the

-case, Anderson's main lament seems to be how few researchers have managed to
+Anderson's main lament seems to be how few researchers have managed to acquire

-acquire the hands-on programming skills required to master the system
+the hands-on programming skills required to master the system [unfortunately,

-[unfortunately, as with the network databases, the systems have "a
+as with the network databases, the systems have "a forbidding aura of

 own interest in production systems arises from the fact that ACT practitioners